Wykks/Untamed-Now-Playing-Next/README.md

 4. Tick "Developer mode" on the top right of the page.
 5. Click "Load unpacked extension" and navigate to where you extracted the files in Step #2.

+Note, the unpacked extension may have later additions to the code, as the plugin is in development.
+Also, you can ignore any warning about the manifest being outdated, this will be fixed in a later version.

 Configuration
 --------------------------------------
 Once you have installed the extension, you can find the options page by either right clicking the music note icon next to the address bar and selecting Options, or by finding "Untamed Now Playing" on the Extensions page and clicking Options.